top of page

 Loss of Muscle Mass (Sarcopenia)

-Research suggests adults lose roughly 3–8% of muscle mass per decade starting around age 30, with the rate of loss increasing later in life (especially after about 60) (Source: Cleveland Clinic).
-Less muscle can mean less strength, reduced balance, and a slower metabolism.
+Research from the Cleveland Clinic suggests adults lose roughly 3–8% of muscle mass per decade starting around age 30, with the rate of loss increasing later in life (especially after about 60).
+Less muscle can mean reduced strength, balance, and metabolic efficiency — which is why strength training becomes more important, not less, as we get older.

 Bone Density Declines

-As estrogen levels drop around menopause, bone remodeling speeds up and bone density declines more quickly, increasing the risk of osteopenia and osteoporosis.
+As estrogen levels drop around menopause, the body breaks down bone faster than it rebuilds it.
+Without regular, appropriate stress on the bones, bone density can decline more quickly over time, increasing the risk of osteopenia and osteoporosis.
 (Source: Endocrine Society)

 Balance Becomes Less Automatic